owid/sdg-tracker.org/pages/gender-equality.md

 goalNum: 5
 name: Gender Equality
 description: >-
-  Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.
+  The UN explains: <i><q>Gender equality is not only a fundamental human right, but a necessary foundation for a peaceful, prosperous and sustainable world.

-  Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.
+  Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large.</q></i>

   The UN has defined 9 _Targets_ and 14 _Indicators_ for SDG 5.
 Targets specify
   the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
-Below we quote the original text of all targets and show the data on the agreed Indicators.
+Below we quote the original text of all <i>Targets</i> and show the data on the agreed <i>Indicators</i>.
 featuredImage: /img/uploads/5.svg
 ---